a-gruber/xcode-bot-tutorial/6-prepare-project.md

 <img src="images/Prepare/4.png" width="500">

 6.)
-Select the options that fits into your project
+Select the options that fits for your project

 <img src="images/Prepare/5.png" width="500">